 \section{Application}

-Alex Miron\textquoteright{}s lab at the Dana-Farber Cancer Institute measured abundance levels of each of 20 plasma proteins of each of 55 women with HER2-positive breast cancer, 35 women mostly with ER/PR-positive breast cancer, and 64 healthy women \citep{ProData2009b}.
+In Alex Miron\textquoteright{}s laboratory at the Dana-Farber Cancer Institute, the abundance levels of 20 plasma proteins of 55 women with HER2-positive breast cancer, 35 women with ER/PR-positive breast cancer, and 64 healthy women \citep{ProData2009b} were measured.
 The respective data vectors $x_{1}^{\text{HER2}},\dots,$ $x_{20}^{\text{HER2}}$, $x_{1}^{\text{ER/PR}},\dots,x_{20}^{\text{ER/PR}}$, $y_{1},\dots,y_{20}$ were created by adding the first quartile of the abundance levels (over the 64 healthy women and over all proteins) to each abundance level and by taking natural logarithms of the resulting sums; similar conservative prepossessing steps have worked well with gene expression data \citep{RefWorks:955}.